FlyingCow31/FlyingCow31/README.md

 # FlyingCow32 here! 💪
-I'm a random guy but not so random in fact, everyone knows hme under the name "Mr.Everyone".
+I'm a random guy but not so random in fact, everyone knows him under the name "Mr.Everyone".

 **I'm learning game development !
 I'm also interested in discord bot development and minecraft server configuration !**